Jac-Zac/Nibbler_MacOS/README.md

     git clone https://github.com/Jac-Zac/Nibbler_MacOS.git

-> After having done that you can go in the Nibbler_MacOS directory and unzip the file Apple_Silicon.zip (if you are on an Apple Silicon Mac)
+> After having done that you can go in the Nibbler_MacOS directory and unzip the file Apple_Silicon.zip (if you are on an Apple Silicon Mac) or x86_64.7z (if you are on an x86_64 Mac)

 _When you download it you have other things like a version of stokfish and lc0._